Spinach Puff Pastry Cups

 Golden brown Spinach Puff Pastry Cups on a white serving tray.

 This recipe is a marriage of tender flaky puff pastry and my favorite recipe for Cheesy Spinach Dip.
-While I love the original recipe, this one is so much quicker to make – no waiting for dough to thaw!
+While I love the original recipe, this one is so much quicker to make – no waiting for the dough to thaw!
 It’s a little more sophisticated, too, I think.

 I’ve modified the recipe a little so that the spinach filling puffs when it bakes, making it a perfect match for the buttery puff pastry.

-This irresistible spinach filling is made with savory onions and garlic, cream cheese and sour cream, along with cheddar, Parmesan and feta cheeses.
+This irresistible spinach filling is made with savory onions and garlic, cream cheese and sour cream, along with cheddar, Parmesan, and feta cheeses.

-Last Christmas my brother-in-law declared that there was no way he would ever eat spinach – EVER.
+Last Christmas, my brother-in-law declared that there was no way he would ever eat spinach – EVER.
 I totally get it, spinach may be healthy, but I can’t stand it unless it is smothered in this creamy, cheesy mixture.

 Golden brown Spinach Puff Pastry Cups in a muffin pan.